vistaprint/PointyJS/README.md

 ##### pointerdown

-Dispatched when a pointer enters the active state.
-For mouse devices, this is when the device goes from no buttons depressed to at least one button depressed.
+This event is fired when a pointer enters the active state, and abstracts the `mousedown` and `touchstart` events.

+For mouse devices, this occurs when the device goes from no buttons depressed to at least one button depressed.
 Subsequent button pressing on mouse devices only trigger a `pointermove` event.

-For touch and pen devices, this is when physical contact is made.
+For touch and pen devices, this event occurs when an initial touch occurs.

-Pointy abstracts `mousedown` and `touchstart` events.

 ##### pointerup

-Dispatched when a pointer leaves the active state.
+This event is fired when a pointer leaves the active state, and abstracts the `mouseup` and `touchend` events.
 For mouse devices, this is when the device goes from at least one button depressed to no buttons depressed.
-For touch and pen devices, this is when physical contact is removed.
+For touch and pen devices, this occurs when touch contact is removed.

-Pointy abstracts `mouseup` and `touchend` events.

 ##### pointercancel

-Dispatched when a pointer is determined to be unlikely to produce further events.
-Such as on a mobile device, when the user starts to touch and then proceeds to zoom or pan the page.
-Other times this may be triggered is when the device's screen orientation is changed while a pointer is active, the user starts using more inputs than the device supports (such as on five-finger contact screens and the user attempts to use more than five fingers).
+This event is fired when a pointer is determined to be unlikely to produce further events.
+For example, on a mobile device, this occurs when the user starts to touch and then proceeds to zoom or pan the page.
+Other times this may be triggered is when the device's screen orientation is changed while a pointer is active, or if the user starts using more inputs than the device supports (such as on five-finger contact screens and the user attempts to use more than five fingers).

-Pointy abstracts `touchcancel` events, there is no mouse equivalent.
-Pointy does not attempt detect situations that may cause a `pointercancel` event directly.
+While pointy.js abstracts `touchcancel` events, there is no mouse equivalent. pointy.js does not attempt to detect situations that may cause a `pointercancel` event directly.
 User agents are responsible for determining when it thinks it should trigger cancel events, as such, each device may trigger cancel events for different reasons.

 ##### pointermove

-Dispatched when a pointer changes coordinates, button state, pressure, tilt, or contact geometry.
+This event abstracts the `mousemove` and `touchmove` events, and is fired when a pointer changes coordinates, button state, pressure, tilt, or contact geometry.

-Pointy abstracts `mousemove` and `touchmove` events.

 ##### pointerover

-Dispatched when a pointing device is moved into the hit test boundaries of an element.
+This event abstracts `mouseover`, and is fired when a pointing device is moved into the hit test boundaries of an element.

-Pointy abstracts `mouseover`, there is no touch equivalent.
+Note: There is no touch equivalent for this event.

 ##### pointerout

-Dispatched when a pointing device is moved out of the hit test boundaries of an element.
+This event abstracts `mouseout`, and is fired when a pointing device is moved out of the hit test boundaries of an element.

-Pointy abstracts `mouseout`, there is no touch equivalent.
+Note: There is no touch equivalent for this event.

 ##### pointerenter

-Dispatched when a pointing device hits the boundaries of an element or one of its descendants.
-This is similar to `pointerover`, however `pointerover` does not consider descendants.
+This event is fired when a pointing device hits the boundaries of an element or one of its descendants.
+This is similar to `pointerover`, except that `pointerover` does not consider descendants.

-Pointy abstracts `MSPointerOver` for IE10, otherwise it uses jQuery's `mouseenter` polyfill, there is no touch equivalent.
+pointy.js abstracts `MSPointerOver` for IE10, otherwise it uses jQuery's `mouseenter` polyfill.

+There is no touch equivalent to this event.

 ##### pointerleave

-Dispatched when a pointing device is moved off of the hit test boundaries of an element and all of its descendants.
+This event is fired when a pointing device leaves the hit test boundaries of an element and all of its descendants.
-This is similar to `pointerout`, however `pointerout` does not consider descendants.
+This is similar to `pointerout`, except that `pointerout` does not consider descendants.

-Pointy abstracts `MSPointerOut` for IE10, otherwise it uses jQuery's `mouseleave` polyfill, there is no touch equivalent.
+pointy.js abstracts `MSPointerOut` for IE10, otherwise it uses jQuery's `mouseleave` polyfill

+There is no touch equivalent to this event.

 #### Included by pointy.gestures.js

-Pointy offers a gestures library which adds utilities similar to [jQuery mobile's touch events](http://api.jquerymobile.com/category/events).
+pointy.js offers a gestures library which adds utilities similar to [jQuery mobile's touch events](http://api.jquerymobile.com/category/events).

 ##### press

-Dispatched after a quick, complete interaction event.
+This event is fired after a quick, complete interaction event.
 This is similar to JQM's `tap` event.

-A `press` is determined immediately upon `pointerend`, which means it fires without the 300ms delay on touch devices but by this time we have already determined it to be a complete interaction.
+A `press` is determined immediately upon `pointerend`, and avoids the 300ms delay on touch devices. pointy.js internally determines the interaction to be complete.

 ##### presshold

-Dispatched after a sustained complete interaction event.
-Sometimes referred to as a long press.
+This event is fired after a sustained, complete interaction event (sometimes referred to as a long press).
 This is similar to JQM's `taphold`.

-A `presshold` is determined by holding without significant pointer movement for 750ms.
+A `presshold` is defined as a pointer being held in place without significant pointer movement for 750ms.

-`$.event.special.press.pressholdThreshold` (default 750) - This value dictates how long (in ms) the user must hold their press before the `presshold` event is dispatched.
+`$.event.special.press.pressholdThreshold` (default 750) - This value dictates how long (in ms) the user must hold their press before the `presshold` event is fired.

 ##### sweep

-Dispatched when a horizontal drag occurs within a short time duration.
+This event is fired when a horizontal drag occurs within a short duration.
 The event object will contain ``direction`` indicating right or left.
 This is similar to JQM's `swipe` event.

 ##### sweepleft

-Dispatched when a sweep event occurs moving in the left direction.
+This event is fired when a `sweep` event occurs moving in the left direction.
 This is similar to JQM's `swipeleft` event.

 ##### sweepright

-Dispatched when a sweep event occurs moving in the right direction.
+This event is fired when a `sweep` event occurs moving in the right direction.
 This is similar to JQM's `swiperight` event.

 ### The `touch-action` CSS property

-Pointy does not implement a polyfill for the `touch-action` CSS property.
-We recommend setting `touch-action` to `none` for all elements you indent to attach pointer events to through Pointy.
+pointy.js does not implement a polyfill for the `touch-action` CSS property.
+We recommend setting `touch-action` to `none` for all elements you indent to attach pointer events to through pointy.js.
 This ensures you receive the same events across devices that support native pointer events and those that don't natively.

 ### Event object

-The ``jQuery.Event`` object passed is modified by Pointy to standardize it between all the user input apis (mouse, touch and pointer events).
+The ``jQuery.Event`` object passed is modified by pointy.js to standardize it between all the user input APIs (mouse, touch and pointer events).

 #### Pointer Type

-``event.pointerType`` will be: touch, pen or mouse.
+``event.pointerType`` will be: `touch`, `pen`, or `mouse`.

 #### Buttons

-``event.buttons`` will be a bitmask of buttons currently depressed.
+``event.buttons`` is a bitmask of buttons currently depressed.
 [See spec](http://www.w3.org/TR/pointerevents/#chorded-button-interactions).

 Values: